-St Therese's Catholic Primary is committed to dealing effectively with complaints.
+The school is committed to dealing effectively with complaints.
 We aim to clarify any issues about which you are not sure.
-If possible, we will put right any mistakes we have made, and we will apologise.
+If possible, we will put right any mistakes we have made and we will apologise.
 We aim to learn from mistakes and use that experience to improve what we do.

 We have a zero-tolerance approach to all forms of bullying and harassment and promote respectful relationships between learners, parents, staff, and governors.

-Our definition of a complaint is 'an expression of dissatisfaction in relation to the school, a member of its staff or the governing body that requires a response from the school.'
+Our definition of a complaint is 'an expression of dissatisfaction in relation to the school or a member of its staff that requires a response from the school.'